Learn more about Massage Modalities

 Using a soft touch generally no greater than 5 grams, or about the weight of a nickel, practitioners release restrictions in the craniosacral system to improve the functioning of the central nervous system.
 More…

 Massage during pregnancy is an ideal way to reduce fatigue, improve muscle tone and circulation, increase energy, and reduce muscle pain and joint stiffness that often accompany the changes occurring in the body during pregnancy.
 Prenatal massage is very gentle and relaxing, with the added benefits of easing aches and pains (particularly in the lower back and abdomen), reducing fluid retention and slowing the processes which can lead to varicose veins, .
 Through prenatal massage, expectant mothers can learn to consciously release tension and focus on breathing techniques and muscle relaxation.
+Please Note: Due to an already taxed circulatory system during pregnancy, Prenatal Massages can be booked for 30 or 60 Min massages only.

 At its most basic, oncology massage is bodywork that is designed specific to the needs of people who are dealing with cancer and/or its treatments.
 The main focus is to enhance healing while “doing no harm” to people whose bodies are: dealing with lowered immune systems, at risk for developing lymphedema and stressed by radiation and/or chemotherapy treatment(s), or recovering from surgical procedures.
 More…